 Marriage Hats was a thin booklet written by L. Ron Hubbard’s last wife, Mary Sue Hubbard.
 It was published in 1974 by Scientology, a white volume with black uncial type on the cover.
 Later, they’d pull all Scientology-related books that weren’t written by LRH, and this would be one of items pulled.

 This was published well after the concept of equal opportunity for women was embodied in law (though not in practice) in the United States.

 So, let’s look at how enlightened Scientology was in 1974, shall we?
 Let’s look at five (of 23) directives for women are in marriage:

-11. To keep an active interest in your husband’s work and to offer him encouragement and moral support.
-[Encouragement and support I agree with, but I’m not my husband, nor should I feel obligated to be interested in his work.]
+9. To support your husband in life by providing him with a clean, calm, happy home in which he can have the rest and peace necessary to fortify him in the battles of winning a living. [::facepalm::] 11\.
+To keep an active interest in your husband’s work and to offer him encouragement and moral support. \[Encouragement and support I agree with, but I’m not my husband, nor should I feel obligated to be interested in his work.\]

 And how well did that work for MSH, as she was known?

 She was the primary defendant in Operation Snow White, the largest civilian infiltration into US Government systems in history.
 She was sentenced to five years in prison.

 Meanwhile, L. Ron Hubbard remained on the run throughout the remainder of his life and never rose above the level of unindicted co-conspirator.